scossu/lakesuperior/README.md

    add this line at the end of your virtualenv `activate` script)
 1. Configure the application if needed.
 The default settings should be fine for evaluation.
-1. Start your STOMP broker, e.g.: `coilmq &`
+1. Start your STOMP broker, e.g.: `coilmq &`.
+If you have another queue manager listening to port 61613 you can either configure a different port on the application configuration, or use the existing message queue.
 1. Run `./lsup_admin bootstrap` to initialize the binary and graph stores
 1. Run `./fcrepo`.